New Class of Landau Levels and Hall Phases in a 2D Electron Gas Subject to an Inhomogeneous Magnetic Field: An Analytic Solution: Analytic Single Electron Solution

 Before continuing the solution of our radial problem, we need to distinguish two formally different cases: The interaction with the $B$-field gives rise to a Coulomb potential like $1/r$-term which is attractive if $l+s>0$ or repulsive if $l+s<0$ for a fixed $\alpha>0$.
-Notice that the third case $l+s=0$ cannot occur for spin-half particles, due to the presence of the Zeeman interaction in our Hamiltonian.
+Notice that the third case $l+s=0$ cannot occur for spin-half particles, due to the Zeeman interaction.

 \textbf{Bound states for $\boldsymbol{l+s> 0}$:} Let us now focus on the attractive eigenvalue problem given in Eq. (\ref{eq:radial}) with $l+s>0$.
 Notice that from the positivity of the Laplacian (kinetic energy) operator $\hat{T}=\hat{H}_{l}(\alpha=0)=\frac{1}{2}(\hat{H}_{l+s>0}+\hat{H}_{l+s<0})$, we find the following relation $\langle\hat{H}_{l+s>0}\rangle\leq\langle\hat{T}\rangle\leq\langle\hat{H}_{l+s<0}\rangle$.
 To solve the attractive eigenvalue problem we apply the method of Frobenius and match orders of a series expansion.
 Therefore, we define